 We derive a significant portion of our revenues from contract research that we perform for third parties.
-Contract research accounted for approximately 93.5% and 85.6% of our consolidated total revenues for the year ended December 31, 2005 and the six months ended June 30, 2006, respectively.
-SBIR revenues accounted for approximately 59.8% and 67.0% of our consolidated total revenues for the year ended December 31, 2005 and the six months ended June 30, 2006, respectively, and 52.8% of our pro forma consolidated total revenues, which include the operations of Luna Technologies for the year ended December 31, 2005.
+Contract research accounted for approximately 93.5% and 83.7% of our consolidated total revenues for the year ended December 31, 2005 and the nine months ended September 30, 2006, respectively.
+SBIR revenues accounted for approximately 59.8% and 65.2% of our consolidated total revenues for the year ended December 31, 2005 and the nine months ended September 30, 2006, respectively, and 52.8% of our pro forma consolidated total revenues, which include the operations of Luna Technologies for the year ended December 31, 2005.
 Contract research will remain a significant portion of our consolidated total revenues for the foreseeable future.
-Our strategy for developing innovative technologies and products depends in large part on our ability to continue to enter into and generate revenues from contract research, including SBIR contracts, for which we must comply with certain eligibility criteria.
-Our contract research customer base includes government agencies, academic institutions and corporations.
+Our strategy for developing innovative technologies and products depends in large part on our ability to continue to enter into and generate revenues from contract research, including in the near term SBIR contracts, for which we must comply with certain eligibility criteria.
+Our contract research customer base includes government agencies, corporations and academic institutions.
 Our customers are not obligated to extend their agreements with us.
-In addition, our contracts with government agencies, which accounted for approximately 93.3% and 86.8% of our contract research revenues for the year ended December 31, 2005 and the six months ended June 30, 2006, respectively, provide that the U.S. government may terminate funding prior to the expiration of these contracts, regardless of whether we have demonstrated technological feasibility or have met specified milestones.
+In addition, our contracts with government agencies, which accounted for approximately 93.3% and 88.6% of our contract research revenues for the year ended December 31, 2005 and the nine months ended September 30, 2006, respectively, provide that the U.S. government may terminate funding prior to the expiration of these contracts, regardless of whether we have demonstrated technological feasibility or have met specified milestones.
 In addition, we may not be successful in securing future contracts.
 Our customers' priorities regarding funding for certain projects may change and funding resources may no longer be available at previous levels.